 How are projects chosen?

-LCRA works with many of its wholesale power and water customers to identify service projects.
-Priority is given to projects in our customers' communities, and LCRA accepts Steps Forward project requests from city officials within those municipalities.
-In 2015 and 2016, some municipalities partnered with LCRA to complete the projects.
+LCRA works with its wholesale power and water customers to identify service projects.
+Priority is given to projects in our customers' communities, and LCRA accepts applications for Steps Forward projects from city officials within those municipalities.

 Can I submit a project for consideration?